 Enables us to use an IRS (Input Response Sample) through convolution.
 Which basically is a sound processor, playing back in real time the characteristics of the sample.
 This is one of the best features of Viper4Android, and also the most battery hungry.
-To use it you will need IRS samples, which you can find here.
+To use it you will need IRS samples.
 Put them into SDcard/ViPER4Android/Kernel.

 Also called the Haas effect.
 It basically delays the sound to one ear from 1 to 35ms, which gives us a fake perception of depth.

 You can choose from 5 different surround levels designed for headphones.